vsantjr/IDeepS/Mark/utsh.md

 Please cite this repository if you use it as:

 V. A. Santiago J&uacute;nior.
-Project IDeepS, 2022.
+Deep Leaning Made Easy, 2021.
 Acessed on: *date of access*.
-Available: https://github.com/vsantjr/IDeepS.
+Available: https://github.com/vsantjr/DeepLearningMadeEasy.